mikecrbenton/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+   The Document Object Model is a tree-like representation of the elements on a webpage.
+It is an object, and therefore accessible to be manipulated by programming languages

 2. What is an event?
+   An event is an action that takes place on a webpage - this could be anything from a mouse click, to data events in the background

 3. What is an event listener?
+   An event listener is a function that is attached to an element, and when that events occurs this triggers the function

 4. Why would we convert a NodeList into an Array?
+   Both NodeLists and HTML collections are limited in the JavaScript functions that can be run on them.
+NodeList has access to forEach() but that is the only one

 5. What is a component?
+   A component is a reusable piece of code.
+Usually based in a function, you can re-use the code you wrote, without having to either write it again, or copy paste it everywhere.

 ### Git Set up

 * [ ] Fork the project into your GitHub user account